Project Vandna: COVID-19 Emergency Sikh Food Pantry

 This value literally translates to “distribute before eating” – meaning that we should share what we each have (whether it be a little bit or a lot), especially with those who are less fortunate.
 It stresses upon a community’s duty unto itself, to make sure that all members are taken care of by one another when in need.

-In embodying these core values, BAYSG has partnered with several other organizations to provide emergency food pantries in the South and East Bay Area of California.
+In embodying these core values, YSG Collective partnered with several other organizations to provide emergency food pantries in the South and East Bay Area of California.
 Together, we have supported over 3,000+ grocery requests between Santa Clara and Alameda Counties thus far to those in need in this crisis.

 We are thankful for the countless individuals who have mobilized to bring this service to our community, and hope that this Seva has helped ease some of the stresses that have come with these challenging times.